npms-io/npms-analyzer/docs/architecture.md

 ##### maintenance

-Maintenance attributes allows us to understand if the module is active & healthy or if it is abandoned.
-These are typically the second kind of attributes that a person looks when looking at the module.
+Maintenance attributes allows us to understand if the package is active & healthy or if it is abandoned.
+These are typically the second kind of attributes that a person looks when looking at the package.

 Below follows some of the points taken into consideration: